Montana Court Reverses $35 Million Child Abuse Verdict Against Jehovah's Witnesses

 Lawyers for the Jehovah's Witnesses did not immediately respond to NPR's request for comment.
 "No child should ever be subjected to such a debased crime," lawyer Joel Taylor said in a statement to The Associated Press.
 "Tragically, it happens, and when it does Jehovah's Witnesses follow the law.
 This is what the Montana Supreme Court has established."

 Jehovah's Witnesses have come under scrutiny in other states and countries for the handling of child sexual abuse claims.
-For example, a 2016 inquiry by a Royal Commission in Australia found that the Jehovah's Witness organization there had recorded allegations of child sexual abuse against 1,006 members – but the investigators found no evidence that it revealed any of the reports to authorities.
+For example, a 2016 inquiry by a royal commission in Australia found that the Jehovah's Witnesses organization there had recorded allegations of child sexual abuse against 1,006 members — but the investigators found no evidence that it revealed any of the reports to authorities.

 The court's opinion states that Holly McGowan told local Jehovah's Witnesses elders in 1998 that she was being abused by her stepfather, Maximo Reyes, who had married her mother four years before.
 But because Reyes did not confess and McGowan did not have a second witness to her allegations, she was told that the elders could not take further action.
 According to the opinion, the abuse "escalated to numerous incidents of rape."

 Six years later, her brother told an elder that their stepfather had also sexually abused him.
 McGowan provided a letter to back up his claims, acting as a second witness.
-The elder did not report the allegations to authorities, but convened a committee that banished Reyes from the congregation.
+The elder did not report the allegations to authorities but convened a committee that banished Reyes from the congregation.
 They reinstated him just over a year later at his request, according to the opinion.

 In 2002, Reyes also started molesting Alexis Nunez, the niece of McGowan and her brother.
 "Alexis was five years old when Maximo's abuse began and ten years old when it ended," the opinion states.
-It says it happened on a weekly basis.
+It says the abuse happened on a weekly basis.

 In her 2016 lawsuit, Nunez accused the church of negligence for failing to report her uncle's child abuse report to authorities.
-The court ruled that the Jehovah's Witnesses illegally failed to report the abuse and the jury awarded her $4 million in actual damages and $31 million in punitive damages.
+The court ruled that the Jehovah's Witnesses illegally failed to report the abuse, and the jury awarded her $4 million in actual damages and $31 million in punitive damages.

 NPR does not typically name survivors of sexual abuse without their permission.
 The law office representing Nunez and McGowan said they are supportive of their names appearing in the press on this matter; McGowan's brother is not party to this case.